CRM automation consultant

 1. Audit fields, stages, sources, and ownership rules.

-3. Automate routing, reminders, and stale-record flags.
+3. Automate ownership, reminders, and stale-record flags.

 • Duplicate rate